Osaka University of Foreign Studies: History

-Osaka University of Foreign Studies (OUFS) was one of Japan's only two national universities specialized in foreign studies.
-Initially OUFS offered foreign language education in 9 world languages.
+Osaka University of Foreign Studies (OUFS) initially offered foreign language education in nine world languages.
 The number eventually increased to 25, in accordance with OUFS's development as Japan's major center for foreign language education and research.

 The history of OUFS dates back to 1921.
 The founding of the university was supported financially by Choko Hayashi (1873–1945) an Osaka businesswoman, who made a private donation of ¥1,000,000.
 Based on this donation the Japanese government established the "School of Foreign Affairs (SFS)" in Uehonmachi, Tennoji-ku, Osaka with the aim of nurturing internationally minded personnel in Japan.
 However its characteristics of the education, specialized in the language and culture of certain society, was commonly understood as a training center of espionage during World War II, and therefore, the school was obliged to be renamed "Osaka College of Foreign Affairs" in April 1944.
 It moved to Takatsuki, Osaka for a few years after the war and went back to its original site in Osaka city.

-In 1949, when the Law on the Establishment of National Schools came into effect, "Osaka University of Foreign Studies (OUFS)" was established based on the existing "Osaka College of Foreign Affairs".
+In 1949, when the Law on the Establishment of National Schools came into effect, "Osaka University of Foreign Studies" (OUFS) was established based on the existing "Osaka College of Foreign Affairs".
 It was reformed to offer 12 modern languages as majors.

-In 1979 OUFS moved its campus to its present location in Minoh, Osaka for more extensive academic activities.
-It offered 25 modern languages as majors and 16 ancient and modern languages as minors.
+In 1979 OUFS moved its campus to Ao-Madani area of Minoh City, in northern Osaka, and continued at this location until its consolidation into the University of Osaka in 2007.
+As one of the only two national universities of foreign studies in Japan (along with Tokyo University of Foreign Studies) OUFS offered an extensive variety of modern languages (Chinese, Korean, Mongolian, Indonesian, Filipino, Thai, Vietnamese, Burmese, Hindi, Urdu, Arabic, Persian, Turkish, Swahili, Russian, Hungarian, Danish, Swedish, German, English, French, Italian, Spanish, Portuguese, and Japanese) as majors, and a large number of other modern and ancient languages (such as Ainu, Catalan, Cantonese, Czech, Dutch, Finnish, Greek, Hausa, Karen, Lingala, Lithuanian, Nepali, Polish, Romanian, Shan, Tamil, Tibetan, Tok Pisin, Uyghur, Welsh, Manchu, Sanskrit, Sogdian, Pali, Latin, Hebrew, Ancient Greek, Old Church Slavonic, and Esperanto) as minors.

-In October 2007, OUFS was consolidated with Osaka University to become "Osaka University School of Foreign Studies (OUSFS)".
-The merger took several years to be realized because of the conflicts of interest among the academic staff members of OUFS and Osaka University, as well as with the Japanese Government officials aiming public sector reform.
-Because all academic staffs were public employees, some feared of decreased remuneration at their retirement, while others saw the possibility of losing their position (especially staffs of OUSFS because Osaka University already had similar/same departments and subjects).
-As a result of harsh negotiations among the three parties, most of the senior academics of OUFS obtained their academic positions at Osaka University, whereas the young professionals at both universities ended up leaving their respective universities regardless of individual academic performance.
-Since the 2008 academic year, students now apply for their entry through Osaka University.
+In October 2007, OUFS was consolidated with the University of Osaka to become the University of Osaka School of Foreign Studies.
+Since the 2008 academic year, students now apply for their entry through the University of Osaka.
+The school has since moved its location to the current Senba-Higashi area of Minoh-city (University of Osaka Minoh Campus).